Who We AreRead more

 In the Eameses’ second Norton Lecture, Charles said the one essential thing he would teach a young child is “to learn to have respect for things that have no immediate payoff.”
 To some people’s dismay, he used to let his daughter Lucia paint with his expensive sable-hair paintbrushes, even when she was just a few years old.
 He said he would make “darn sure to show Lucia, from the very beginning, how to properly respect and care for brushes and paints.”

-Charles and Ray applied these concepts to their own work as well, whether figuring out how to mold plywood into complex curves, or learning key concepts in order to convey them to others in exhibitions such as Mathematica, films such as Powers of Ten, and a variety of lectures and educational projects.
+Charles and Ray applied these concepts to their work as well, whether figuring out how to mold plywood into complex curves, or learning key concepts in order to convey them to others in exhibitions such as Mathematica, films such as Powers of Ten, and a variety of lectures and educational projects.

 An Eames Primer highlights their dedication to learning in an interview with Philip and Phylis Morrison.
 Philip, a physicist and Eames Office consultant, explained that Charles “first had to grasp [an idea] himself to a degree, and then he could go ahead and make something of it.
 He worried at it, he teased at it, he struggled at it, he—.”
 Here, Phylis interjected, “He played with it.”
-Philip agreed, adding, “He played with it, he made jokes, he challenged it—all those things,” until a light bulb went off, Charles understood the concept, and he knew how to aptly apply it to his and Ray’s work.
+Philip agreed, adding, “He played with it, he made jokes, he challenged it—all those things,” until a light bulb went off, Charles understood the concept, and he knew how to apply it appropriately to his and Ray’s work.

 2) They set a precedent for quality work.